 - Part A focuses on issues in teaching and schooling and is completed in conjunction with the requirements of the non-education degree, which provides the content knowledge for two teaching areas.
-Part A of the Bachelor of Education (Secondary) dual program requires completion of eight core courses and provides an opportunity to learn from researchers who are national and international leaders in their field. - Part B develops the necessary skills, knowledge and practical experience required for application for teacher registration and employment.
-Completed during the final Professional Year, it comprises on-campus lectures, tutorials and workshops, which are alternated with blocks of professional experience placement in schools.
+Part A of the Bachelor of Education (Secondary) dual program requires completion of core courses and provides an opportunity to learn from researchers who are national and international leaders in their field. - Part B develops the necessary skills, knowledge and practical experiences required for application for teacher registration and employment.